peaclab/PACT/README.md

 * Users can also choose a different number of grids used in the simulation (e.g., 40X40, 80X80, 160X160, etc.).
 Users can specify the number of grids used in the simulation as multiple of 2 and 5 or as a power of 2.

-To run thermal simulations, go to /Example/scripts/ and run qsub_10mm.py, qsub_20mm.py, and qsub_Hetero_500um.py as shown below.
+To run thermal simulations, go to /Example/scripts/ and run qsub_10mm.py, qsub_20mm.py, and qsub_Hetero_500um.py as shown below:

 ```
     $cd Example/scripts/